cysouw/diathesis/text/c03_summaryDia.md

 ### *Perzeptiv* (*sehen/hören/fühlen/spüren+Infinitiv*) {#sec:summary-sensativ}

 The ~~Perzeptiv~~ (full discussion in [@sec:infinitive-sehen] and subsequent sections) is a novative that consists of one of the verbs of sensation *sehen/hören/fühlen/spüren* with an infinitive.
 The new nominative is an observer/experiencer of the main verb.
 The erstwhile nominative is turned into an accusative.
-That possibly leads to a double accusative construction when there already was an accusative present [@next a,b].
+That possibly results in a double accusative construction when there already was an accusative present [@next a,b].
 This diathesis can be used with all verbs that can be experienced as an observer.
 Note that these verbs of perception can also be used with an explicit *dass* complement clause [@next c], but such constructions are not coherent, and thus no diatheses.

 ::: ex
 a.
-Du gibst ihm einen Kuss.
+Der Bäcker backt einen Kuchen.
 b.
-Ich sehe dich ihm einen Kuss geben.
+Ich sehe den Bächer einen Kuchen backen.
 c.
-Ich sehe, dass du ihm einen Kuss gibst.
+Ich sehe, dass der Bäcker einen Kuchen backt.
 :::

 ### *Opiniativ* (*wissen/glauben/sehen/finden+Partizip*) {#sec:summary-opiniativ}